 UPDATED!
-One of our most popular in 2018, this post on SEO techniques has been updated to get you ready for a successful 2018!
+One of our most popular posts in 2017, this ultimate guide to SEO techniques that grow rankings has been updated to get you ready for a successful 2018!

 In today’s rapidly shifting world, SEO techniques can change on a dime—and the worst part is that you might not even know it.
 Hacks that could have won you a front-page result as recently as 2016 are not only obsolete now, but they may even hurt your website’s rankings.